ArsalKhan1/algorithms/README.md

 - The problem2_demo() in [index.js](index.js) takes the input from console and display the counts and number of combinations on console using both iterative and recursive approach.

+### Question and Answer
+1. What are some common pitfalls of recursion?
+    Simplye it's infinite cycle.
+If there are no appropriate return statement, the recursion function will be fall in infinite cycle.

+    Recursion, broadly speaking, has the following disadvantages:
+    -A recursive program has greater space requirements than an iterative program as each function call will remain in the stack until the base case is reached.
+    -It also has greater time requirements because each time the function is called, the stack grows and the final answer is returned when the stack is popped completely.

+    On the other hand, recursion has the following advantages
+    -For a recursive function, you only need to define the base case and recursive case, so the code is simpler and shorter than an iterative code.
+    -Some problems are inherently recursive, such as Graph and Tree Traversal.

+2. What issues did you run into during your development of the below algorithms?
+    -should be careful not to fall into infinite cycle, so I made the below if statements in the recursion function
+        if (n == 0)
+            return 0;

 ## Citation and Credits